pazell981/warp.js/README.md

 --Motivation--

 Created this script to present the sites in my portfolio.
-I plan on adding more formations than the diamond shape as well other options.
+I plan on adding more formations than the diamond and circle shape as well other options.

 --Installation--